 Students that attended a Brevard County School and participated in the free or reduced lunch program may eat on last year’s free or reduced status for the first 30 days of the school year or until a new lunch application is approved.

 New students to a Brevard County Public School, Kindergarten or Pre- K who have siblings that participate in the Free or Reduced Lunch Program may also eat on sibling’s prior year status for the first 30 days of the school year or until a new lunch application is processed.
+Please contact the Office of Food and Nutrition Services at (321) 633-1000 x642 to confirm sibling status.

 Please note: During the first 30 days of the school year the student’s status will change immediately once the new lunch application has been approved.